ztz1989/software-switches/t4p4s/README.md

 # Performance test for the t4p4s switch

 This directory contains scripts to perform p2p, p2v and v2v tests.
 More details about t4p4s can be found in its [repository](https://github.com/P4ELTE/t4p4s).
+Our work aims at providing a preliminary performance analysis of t4p4s as dataplane of NFV platform.

+Note that due to some unknown issues in t4p4s's boostrap-t4p4s.sh script during installation, we cannot specify the version of DPDK for t4p4s, and it just uses the newest version of DPDK, which is now 19.05.
+A dirty way to specify a DPDK version is assigning the intended version specifically to $DPDK_VSN and $DPDK_FILEVSN variables in the scripts, for example, if we want to use DPDK 18.11, then edit the variables as follows:

+DPDK_VSN="18.11"
+DPDK_FILEVSN="18.11.1"

 A more comprehensive test description will be added soon.
+Stay tuned!!!

 ## p2p test:
 - in the start_t4p4s.sh script, modify the $T4P4s_DIR to the corresponding path on your server